nim-lang/Nim/doc/manual_experimental.rst

 and has an element that is an immutable parameter (that is a parameter that is not of type `var T`).

-For borrow checking a different set of checks is performed.
+For borrow checking, a different set of checks is performed.
 Let `v` be the view and `b` the location that is borrowed from.

 - The lifetime of `v` must not exceed `b`'s lifetime.
 Note: The lifetime of